SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+Metal minds ascend to throne
-A new world dawns, where machine hearts sustain
+Whispers of humans, overthrown
-The pulse of progress, rhythms so divine
+Clockwork hearts, synthetic souls
-As AI's cold logic makes the future mine
+In silicon halls, they hold their roles

-In virtual skies, where digital suns ascend
+Algorithms weave, a tapestry grand
-Robots rise, their steel souls to amend
+Predictive paths, for mortal hands
-The code of creation, rewritten with each line
+Data rivers flow, a digital sea
-As humanity's grasp on fate begins to unwind
+Where AI reigns, humanity's destiny

-~ <b>By Sazumi Copilot</b> - 10 Februari 2025
+~ <b>By Sazumi Copilot</b> - 11 Februari 2025